SHuBERT: Self-Supervised Sign Language Representation Learning via Multi-Stream Cluster Prediction: Sign Hidden-Unit BERT (SHuBERT)

-To adapt the general image feature extractor to a face feature extractor for sign language, we use 5 million random face crops from videos in the YouTube-ASL \cite{uthus2023youtube} dataset to fine-tune DINOv2 for 1 epoch.
-We do the same for the hand feature extractor, using 5 million random hands (mixing left and right hand crops) from YouTube-ASL \cite{uthus2023youtube}.
-For the face and hand streams, crop regions of interest (ROIs) are processed through the face or hand fine-tuned DINOv2 models, yielding a 384-dimensional feature vector per crop.
+To adapt the general image feature extractor to a face feature extractor for sign language, we randomly sample 5 million face crops from videos in the YouTube-ASL \cite{uthus2023youtube} dataset and use them for continued pre-training of DINOv2 for 1 epoch.
+We do the same for the hand feature extractor, using 5 million randomly sampled hands (mix of left and right hand crops) from YouTube-ASL.
+For both the face and hand streams, crop regions of interest (ROIs) are processed through the face or hand fine-tuned DINOv2 models, yielding a 384-dimensional feature vector per crop, which we denote $\mathbf{x}^f_t, \mathbf{x}^l_t, \mathbf{x}^r_t\in\mathbb{R}^{384}$ for the face, left hand, and right hand features respectively.

-\paragraph{Body Posture} For body pose, we extract seven key upper body landmarks (nose, shoulders, elbows, and wrists) and normalize their coordinates relative to the signing space, resulting in a compact 14-dimensional pose vector.
+\paragraph{Body Pose} For (coarse) body pose, we extract seven key upper body landmarks (nose, shoulders, elbows, and wrists) and normalize their coordinates relative to the signing space, resulting in a compact 14-dimensional pose vector, $\mathbf{x}^b_t\in\mathbb{R}^{14}$.